pattonsgirl/CEG3120/Projects/Project1/README.md

 For each step below, provide
    - a description of what the resource does (what is its role).
    - responses to additional requests for information in any step.
-   - a screenshot that shows the network resource has been created according to specification
+   - a screenshot that shows the resource has been created according to specification

 You may add whatever additional notes you would like.
 Getting a good screenshot can be done by clicking on the resource and showing configurations in the details menu.

 1. Create a **VPC**
    - Tag the "Name" with "YOURLASTNAME-VPC"
-   - Specify a CIDR block of 172.18.0.0/23
+   - Specify a CIDR block of `192.168.0.0/23`
 2. Create a **Subnet**
    - Tag the "Name" with "YOURLASTNAME-Subnet"
-   - Reserve 172.18.0.0 - 172.18.0.255 for use on this subnet
+   - Reserve `192.168.0.0 - 192.168.0.255` for use on this subnet
    - Attach it to your VPC
    - Document the reserved block for the subnet **and** the remaining block(s) available in VPC
 3. Create an **Internet Gateway**